DavidBadura/Fixtures/doc/converter.md

 }
 ```

-Now you must register the converter:
+Now you must register the converter to use it:

 ``` php